Sunset Sonoma Coast wildflowers, California

 Burney Falls, CaliforniaBurney Falls #60183 Purchase

 McArthur Burney Falls State Park is the second oldest state park in California.
 Located in the Cascade Mountains northeast of Redding the falls are the centerpiece of the park.
-Created by both Burney creek and springs issuing from layers of volcanic rock, the falls are an imposing site.
-Like many large waterfalls Burney falls can be difficult to photograph due to constant mist created by the thundering water.
+Created by both Burney Creek and springs issuing from layers of volcanic rock, the falls are an imposing site.
+Like many large waterfalls, Burney Falls can be difficult to photograph due to the constant mist created by the thundering water.
 Visiting at this time of the year there isn’t much colorful foliage around the falls so I decided to focus on details.
 Using a medium telephoto lens and long exposures, I found numerous compositions on the far side of the falls.
 The rest of the park is mainly forested with several hiking trails and a very large and pleasant campground.
-Unfortunately since I was anxious to get to the coast I stayed only long enough to photograph the falls.
+Unfortunately, since I was anxious to get to the coast I stayed only long enough to photograph the falls.

 Sonoma Valley